museBug/Weather-Dashboard/README.md

 THEN I am presented with a color that indicates whether the conditions are favorable, moderate, or severe WHEN I view future weather conditions for that city THEN I am presented with a 5-day forecast that displays the date, an icon representation of weather conditions, the temperature, and the humidity
-WHEN I click on a city in the search history
-THEN I am again presented with current and future conditions for that city

 ```